 Chinese New Year is the biggest holiday in China.
 While outwardly you’ll see decorations of Chinese lanterns, kumquat trees at every building entrance and symbols of the coming zodiac animal, this holiday is about folks going home and spending time with their families.
 Migrant workers will leave cities like Guangzhou, Shenzhen and Shanghai in the millions and trains will be packed for days and days leading up to the new year.
 But if you’re traveling during that time you won’t have much trouble.
 Tourist sights will be open and while staffing might be skeletal, hotels and many restaurants will be open.

 Read all about the holiday in this Chinese New Year Guide.

-Date: February 17, 2012 (always the final day of the New Year festival on the 15th day after the new year.)
+Date: Always the final day of the New Year festival on the 15th day after the new year.

 This colorful event closes out Chinese New Year holidays.
 The event is usually marked by hundreds of colorful lanterns that are best seen at night – but can also be enjoyed during the day.
 See photos of Shanghai’s Lantern Festival celebrated each year in the Yu Gardens.

 Winter ActivitiesHere are some things to do in China during the winter.

 When the weather’s cold outside, head inside and eat.
 Part of experiencing China is eating the food – you’ll experience Chinese food like you didn’t imagine.
 Steaming Shanghai dumplings, Sichuan spiced hot pot, Hunanese firey rubbed pork ribs, crackling Beijing duck…is your mouth watering yet?